harnyk/commie/README.md

 - **Configurable via File or Environment**: Supports configuration using a `config.toml` file or environment variables.
 - **Commands**:
-  - `commit`: Executes a commit operation utilizing an OpenAI model and key for intelligent suggestions.
   - `help`: Returns assistance and documentation on command usage.
   - `chat`: Starts an interactive session allowing the CLI to act as an informative assistant.